-USF System Policy 5-014 Asset/Property Management states, "All USF System property must be physically inventoried annually.
-Property
+USF Policy 5-014 Asset/Property Management states, "property must be physically inventoried annually.
+The property must also

-must also

-be inventoried upon change of accountable officer and/or physical location.
+be inventoried upon the change of accountable officer and/or physical location.
 It

-is the accountable officer's responsibility to maintain definitive control over
+is the accountable officer's responsibility to maintain definitive control over all

-Also per the above USF System Policy, upon change of the accountable officer/ Department
+Also per the above USF Policy, upon the change of the accountable officer/ Department

 Chair, all assets over $5,000 must be inventoried and accounted for before the officer/Chair